The Ultimate Open Water Swimming Guide: Your Checklist to a Successful Swim

 Support levels can vary depending on your event:

-**Unsupported:** In some races or solo swims, you may swim without support.
-In such cases, it’s vital to be well-prepared with safety gear like a bright-colored float and cap for visibility.
-Following event directions, or research the conditions and boating traffic for unsanctioned events.
+In some races or solo swims, you may swim without support.
+In such cases, it’s vital to be well-prepared with safe open-water swimming gear like a bright-colored float and cap for visibility.
+Following event directions, or researching the conditions and boating traffic for unsanctioned events.
 Understand the swim route and check if there are checkpoints for hydration or fueling.
 For swims longer than an hour, consider carrying hydration or fuel in your suit or buoy if support stations are unavailable.

 4. Feeding: Treading, Floating, Feeds